University at Albany, SUNY: Rockefeller College of Public Affairs and Policy

-School of Business
+Massry School of Business

-UAlbany's School of Business, is accredited by the Association to Advance Collegiate Schools of Business (AACSB) in both business and accounting (less than 1.2% of all AACSB programs).
+UAlbany's Massry School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB) in both business and accounting (less than 1.2% of all AACSB programs).
 It was also the first School to be accredited by AACSB at both undergraduate and graduate levels in 1974.
 Founded in 1962, the School's bachelor's, master's and certificate programs enroll full-time and part-time students from all over the world.

-The Digital Forensics B.S. curriculum and research done at the School's Department of Information Security and Digital Forensics was used to receive dual designation as a NSA Center of Academic Excellence in Cyber Defense Education and Research.
+The Digital Forensics B.S. curriculum and research done at the school's Department of Information Security and Digital Forensics was used to receive dual designation as a NSA Center of Academic Excellence in Cyber Defense Education and Research.
 Since 2011, the school has also offered a Graduate Certificate in Information Security, which is a 15-credit program.

 The Financial Market Regulation program works with the Institute for Financial Market Regulation, a cooperative project of professionals involved in financial market regulation and supervision from UAlbany and Albany Law School who develop interdisciplinary research and education in the field.
 The program concentrates upon four fields: Business, Technology, Law, and Public Policy.

 The Massry Center for Business building was unveiled on August 19, 2013.
 It was structurally engineered by Leslie E. Robertson Associates.
-It has been ranked #5 in a list of Top 50 Most Beautiful Business Schools in the United States.

 School of Criminal Justice

 UAlbany's School of Criminal Justice offers programs in criminal justice on the bachelor's, master's and doctoral levels.
-The school was founded in 1966, and spurred what came to be called “the Albany model” for other Ph.D. programs in major universities across the nation and the world.
+The school was founded in 1966, and spurred what came to be called "the Albany model" for other Ph.D. programs in major universities across the nation and the world.

 The school concentrates on crime and societal reactions to crime, including the political, economic and cultural patterns that influence policy choices on the response to crime.
 A focus of study is the social and personal forces that lead to criminal conduct and the analysis of the organization and operation of crime control systems.
 Particular emphasis is placed on the interactions among the many agencies which comprise criminal justice systems.

 In 2020, the SCJ was integrated into the Rockefeller College of Public Policy, in order to build stronger interdisciplinary connections between the faculty and students in criminal justice, political science, and public policy & administration.